gobloggerid/gosquad-release/README.md

 Playlist files:
 - Defaults: `./dist/ba_root/mods/data/defaults/playlists/` | It is not recommended to edit these.
 Instead:
 - Live edits: `./dist/ba_root/mods/data/live/playlists/` | These are the ones to edit.

+## Credits
+- Eric Froemling for creating BombSquad.
+- Players involved in the improvement of BombSquad.
+- Mr. Smoothy, BCS, and all its contributors.
+- BombDash creator and all its contributors.
+- PatronModz, EraOS, JoseAngel, Vladdos.
+- Sebastian2059, ZackerTz, Freaku, Mattz.
+- Froshlee, HeyFang, Mikirog, Snowee, Itsre.
+- Brostos, Loupie, BrotherBord, SoK, Emperor.
+- Dliwk, Cross Joy, FluffyPal, Vortex, Zeenppay.
+- Plasma Boson, Myth B, Mrmaxmeier, Awesome Logic.
+- HWProgram, Neutro, Nate, Jetz, Vishal, Drooopy.
+- Selocuk, odx, Anas, Ash.
+- All modders and players whose code, logic, and ideas.
+- are used in gosquad's minigames, core, and features.
+- And especially all gosquad players and owners.

+## Another information
+Please visit our Discord server: https://discord.gg/QmzTtvyUvd